| mnoGoSearch 3.3.14 reference manual: Full-featured search engine software | ||

 Popularity rank is calculated when you start indexer -n0 -R and is done in two steps.

-At the first step, the value of the Weight
+At the first step, the value of the Weight parameter

 for every server is divided by the number of outgoing links from